Island hopping in the Canary Islands: the complete guide

 How many days do you need in the Canary Islands?

-We recommend spending at least 1 week in the Canary Islands, so you can make the most of your stay and fully appreciate the culture and extraordinary landscapes.
+We recommend spending at least 1 week in the Canary Islands, so you can make the most of your stay and fully soak in the culture and extraordinary landscapes.
 Tenerife, Lanzarote, Fuerteventura, and Gran Canaria are perfect for a longer vacation too.
 In case you wish to take a short vacation break in the Canaries, you can stay in one of the smaller islands, like La Graciosa, El Hierro, La Palma, or La Gomera.

 Your island-hopping adventure in the Canary Islands can last from just 1 day to a whole summer!

-Why are they called the Canary Islands?
+Why they are called the Canary Islands

 Canarian hound on a beach in Lanzarote, Spain